Click on the button labeled Yes. This will take you to the wizard shown in figure 12.3.

-The "Manage Reference Data" wizard gives access to all the reference data that are used in the ready-to-use workflows.
+The "Manage Reference Data" wizard gives access to all the reference data that are used in the ready-to-use workflows and in the tutorials.
 From the wizard you can download and configure the reference data.

 In the upper part of the wizard you can find two tiles called "QIAGEN Reference Data Library" () and "Custom Reference Data Sets" ().